Skip to main content

 }

-To apply a custom locale, create an object for the custom locale (or modify an existing one) and provide translations for all Filter text labels.
-You also need to include labels from the core and calendar components ("@svar-ui/core-locales").
+To apply a custom locale, you need to create an object for the custom locale (or modify the existing one) and provide translations for all Filter text labels (it can be any language you need).
+You also need to add labels from the core and calendar components ("@svar-ui/core-locales").
 Refer to Core localization for more details.

 Example for the Korean language: